Court Adjourns NAB Pleas For Approval To Close Inquiries Against Chaudhry Brothers - UrduPoint

 Court Adjourns NAB Pleas For Approval To Close Inquiries Against Chaudhry Brothers

-An accountability court on Tuesday adjourned hearing of three applications filed by National Accountability Bureau (NAB) seeking approval to close inquiries against Pakistan Muslim League-Quaid (PML-Q) leaders Chaudhry Shujaat Hussain , Chaudhry Pervaiz Elahi, Speaker Punjab Assembly and others, till April 26
+An accountability court on Saturday adjourned hearing of applications filed by National Accountability Bureau (NAB) seeking approval to close inquiries against Pakistan Muslim League-Quaid (PML-Q) leaders Chaudhry Shujaat Hussain, Chaudhry Pervaiz Elahi, Speaker Punjab Assembly and others, till May 3

-LAHORE, (UrduPoint / Pakistan Point News - 20th Apr, 2021 ) :An accountability court on Tuesday adjourned hearing of three applications filed by National Accountability Bureau (NAB) seeking approval to close inquiries against Pakistan Muslim League-Quaid (PML-Q) leaders Chaudhry Shujaat Hussain , Chaudhry Pervaiz Elahi, Speaker Punjab Assembly and others, till April 26.
+LAHORE, (UrduPoint / Pakistan Point News - 24th Apr, 2021 ) :An accountability court on Saturday adjourned hearing of applications filed by National Accountability Bureau (NAB) seeking approval to close inquiries against Pakistan Muslim League-Quaid (PML-Q) leaders Chaudhry Shujaat Hussain, Chaudhry Pervaiz Elahi, Speaker Punjab Assembly and others, till May 3.

+The court sought further arguments from NAB prosecutor on the next date of hearing.

 Accountability Court Judge Sheikh Sajjad Ahmad heard the applications.

-The court, after hearing initial argument, adjourned further hearing till April 26 and sought further arguments on the next date of hearing.
+The NAB submitted that its executive board had also given the approval for their closure.

-It is pertinent to mention here that the bureau had already told the Lahore High Court that it had decided to close all the inquiries against Chaudhry brothers, who had approached against the inquiries.
+It is pertinent to mention here that the bureau had already told the Lahore High Court that it decided to close all the inquiries against Chaudhry brothers, who had approached the court against the inquiries.